๐Ÿ’ธCost Accounting

 Variable Overhead Efficiency Variance

-• Driven entirely by labor efficiency—if workers are inefficient with their time, they also "use" more variable overhead
+• Driven entirely by labor efficiency (when labor hours are the allocation base).
+If workers are inefficient with their time, they also "consume" more variable overhead.

-Compare: VOH Spending vs. VOH Efficiency—spending variance asks "did we control overhead costs per hour?" while efficiency variance asks "did we work the right number of hours?"
-A department could have favorable spending (good cost control) but unfavorable efficiency (too many hours worked).
+Compare: VOH Spending vs. VOH Efficiency: the spending variance asks "did we control overhead costs per hour?" while the efficiency variance asks "did we work the right number of hours?"
+A department could have favorable spending (good cost control per hour) but unfavorable efficiency (too many hours worked).

 Fixed Overhead Variances